narwassco/vt-map/README.md

 db_name=narwassco
 ```

-Please also create your own stylefile `style.json` for your layers.
+The stylefile `style.json` under this repository is just for checking the vector tile data.

+We are managing Mapbox Stylefile in [narwassco/mapbox-stylefiles](https://github.com/narwassco/mapbox-stylefiles).

 ## Create vector tile from your PostGIS database by using Docker